iamkay556/Track1SRA2025/README.md

 #### WinPercentBarGraphPairwise.m
 Creates a bar graph of bidders' win percentages based on auctions of pairwise matchups.

-#### AlphaAnalysisResults.mat
-Contains data on signal differences, alpha differences, and win rate.

-#### AlphaSignalAnalysisResults.mat
-Contains data on signal differences and win rate.

-#### Main_AlphaDiff.m
-Runs pairwise simulations and saves data on winners and signals.

 #### ScatterTest.m
 Scatterplot of alpha differences and signal differences.